 For more information about the retirement of the Geology of Britain viewer please see our FAQ section below

 The Geology of Britain map viewer was retired on 1 August 2022 and is no longer available.
 This includes both the classic 2D Geology of Britain and the 3D version.

 Since 2009, BGS has maintained three core map viewer applications:

 - Geology of Britain (classic and 3D versions): a web viewer aimed at the general public

 - iGeology: a native mobile app aimed at the general public

 - GeoIndex: a web viewer aimed at GeoScience professionals.

 In the years since their launch, there have been a number of advancements in both browser and mobile technology.
 We believe that now is the correct time to consolidate some of these services, and our resources, into a new bespoke map viewer that provides greater accessibility and is available to a wider audience.
-As a result, the BGS have made the decision to retire both iGeology and Geology of Britain, replacing them with an intuitive web-based application aimed at the public for both a web and mobile audience.
-GeoIndex will remain available as our premium map viewer service.
+BGS made the decision to retire both iGeology and Geology of Britain, replacing them with the BGS Geology Viewer, a lightweight web-based application aimed at the public for general use, and the BGS GeoIndex, a premium map viewer service for professional use.

-For example, BGS GeoIndex is a web tool for professional users who need to access BGS data as part of their business requirements, whilst the new app is designed to make our geological data more accessible to the general public.
+BGS GeoIndex is a web tool for professional users who need to access BGS data as part of their business requirements, including borehole records, fault information, and interactive 3D models.